-The majority of persons served by the CA Department of Developmental Services in 2022 were ages 22 to 31 and diagnosed with either an intellectual disability, autism, or both.

-• For FY 2022-2023, the state regional center had served 459,395 people.
+- The majority of persons served by the Department of Developmental Services in 2022 were ages 22 to 31 and diagnosed with either an intellectual disability, autism, or both. - As of August 2023, a state regional center had served 459,395 people.